braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/onboarding.md

 ---
 nav_title: "Onboarding Flow"
 article_title: Onboarding Flow
-alias: "/onboarding_flow"
+alias: "/onboarding_flow/"
 page_order: 0
-description: "This reference article covers how to welcome new users, guide them through benefits, and drive action using a compelling call to action."
+description: "This page covers how to welcome new users, guide them through benefits, and drive action using a compelling call to action."
 ---

 # Onboarding flow